Staff Profile

 [Chinese Proverb]

-Inspiring students to learn and stimulating their fascination for political science and especially the European Union is at the heart of my teaching philosophy.
+Inspiring students to learn and stimulating their fascination is at the heart of my teaching philosophy.
 I achieve this through my own enthusiasm for teaching and student-centred learning activities in classes and lectures.
 I thoroughly enjoy encouraging students to develop critical thinking abilities and training their analytical skills, thus transferring my passion for the discipline to my students.
-My objective is to create an active learning environment for students.
+My objective is to create an active, experiential- learning focused environment for students.
 This active learning environment allows them to engage with the course material in a way that facilitates the development of skills relevant to their later careers and furthers deep-level learning.
+This is important to AI-proof careers and professional development.

 Teaching-related research outputs: